SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 ## Experiential Learning
 ### Co-op
-#### How coop works
+#### How Co-op works
 - You will alternate between study terms and work terms.
-Computer science has various work/study sequences available which will allow you more flexibility
+Computer science has various [work/study](https://uwaterloo.ca/future-students/co-op/study-work-sequences) sequences available which will allow you more flexibility
 - The Centre for Career Action will help you polish your resumes, navigate your career path and develop your interview skills

 #### Benefits